jupouta/digihumproject/README.md

 ## What I did with it
 First, I used Python to get the search results from Korp API with json.
 This data was then filtered to get only the results of the needed sentences.

-To process the files, I used R. I preprocessed the data in order to get it in a usable form, e.g. deleted stopwords and punctuation, and then I used it to create wordclouds for each word, "maahanmuuttaja" and "pakolainen".
+To process the files, I used R. I preprocessed the data in order to get it in a usable form, e.g. deleted stopwords and punctuation, and then I used it to create wordclouds for each word, _maahanmuuttaja_ and _pakolainen_.
+Here's the webpage I used for reference to do all this [https://rstudio-pubs-static.s3.amazonaws.com/31867_8236987cf0a8444e962ccd2aec46d9c3.html].

 The documents contain
   - a Python file